 What does Coconut Aminos taste like?

-First, Coconut Aminos does NOT taste like coconut.
-It has a similar umami flavor to soy sauce, but it is slightly sweeter and definitely not as salty.
-I totally prefer it now and people can’t tell the difference when I cook with it!
+First, Organic Coconut Aminos does NOT taste like coconut.
+It has a similar taste profile and salty umami flavor to soy sauce, but it does have a slightly sweet flavor and is definitely not as salty.
+I totally prefer its savory flavor now and people can’t tell the difference when I cook with it, making it a good alternative and popular soy sauce substitute.

 Soy Sauce VS Coconut Aminos

-My bottle of Coconut Aminos has a sodium level of 90mg per tablespoon, or 4% DV.
-My Organic Low Sodium Soy Sauce has 680mg, or 28%DV.
+My bottle of Coconut Aminos has a sodium level of 90mg per tablespoon, or 4% daily value.
+My Organic Low Sodium Soy Sauce has 680 mg of sodium, or 28% daily value.
 That’s a HUGE difference!

 Why is Coconut Aminos good for you?